 Thanks for your interest in Audible!
 We’re so glad you’re inspired by our mission.
-As you read more about our workplace culture and mission, I think you’re going to be excited about your decision to apply to work with us.
+As you read more about our workplace culture and mission, we think you’re going to be excited about your decision to apply to work with us.

 You’re making a strong start by deciding to prepare as much as possible.
-We receive applications from so many talented, qualified candidates that in the end it really comes down to who went the extra mile to learn what we’re looking for.
 Our hiring page is filled with information designed to help you advance in your process as a candidate, so you’re already ahead of the curve just by reading this.

-I’ve been working in recruitment for more than 20 years, but I was also a candidate at Audible recently enough to remember what it’s like.
-In addition to making this process as enjoyable, transparent, and supportive as possible, I’m here to tell you what helped me, and what my team will be looking for in applications and interviews.
+In addition to making this process as enjoyable, transparent, and supportive as possible, we’re here to tell you what helped us, and what our recruiting team will be looking for in applications and interviews.